enkidevs/curriculum/Android/Fundamentals/intro-to-android/what-is-android.md

 ---
 ## Content

-Android is a software package for mobile devices including computers, smartphones, and tablets.
-Android was first launched in 2003 by Andy Rubin, who founded Android Incorporation in Palo Alto, California and later acquire by Google in 2005.
-Android operating system is based off of the Linux kernel.
+Android is a mobile operating system based on the Linux kernel which is designed primarily for smartphones and tablets.
+Android was first launched in 2003 by Andy Rubin, who founded Android Incorporation in Palo Alto, California and was later acquired by Google in 2005.
 The Android Software Development Kit (SDK) provides a variety of tools and Application Programming Interfaces that is needed to begin developing applications on the Android platform using Java programming language.
 Android supports ARMv7, ARMv8-A, x86, and MIPS chip architectures.

-The most recent major Android release is Oreo.
+The most recent version of Android is Oreo.

-Note: It is recommended to become familiar with Android terms as they will come up regularly throughout the course.

 ---